President's Intelligence Advisory Board

 The President's Intelligence Advisory Board (PIAB) is an advisory body to the Executive Office of the President of the United States.
 According to its self-description, it "provides advice to the President concerning the quality and adequacy of intelligence collection, of analysis and estimates, of counterintelligence, and of other intelligence activities."

 The PIAB, through its Intelligence Oversight Board (IOB), also advises the President on the legality of foreign intelligence activities.

 History

-In January 1956 President Dwight D. Eisenhower created the agency, originally known as the President's Board of Consultants on Foreign Intelligence Activities (PBCFIA).
-The first board under chair James Killian were:
+In January 1956, President Dwight D. Eisenhower created the agency, originally known as the President's Board of Consultants on Foreign Intelligence Activities (PBCFIA).
+The first board, under chair James Killian, included the following members: